LukeSmithxyz/voidrice/.config/i3/i3_guide.md

 # A friendly guide to Luke's i3 rice

 Use vim keys (h/j/k/l) to navigate this document.
-Pressing W will fit it to window width. + and - zoom in and out. f to toggle fullscreen. q to quit.
+Pressing W will fit it to window width. + and - zoom in and out. f to toggle fullscreen. q to quit, i for Night Mode.
 (These are general mupdf shortcuts.)

 + Mod+F1 will show this document at any time.
 + By "Mod" I mean the Super Key, usually known as "the Windows Key."